Skip to Content

 A train at Morant’s Curve!

 Morant’s Curve is one of the most beautiful sights along the stretch of road connecting Canmore with Lake Louise and is one of the most famous stops on the Bow Valley Parkway.
-It’s where you’ll catch a Canadian Pacific train chugging around the mountain bend, and if you catch it in frame, it makes for an epic photo!
+It’s where you’ll catch a Canadian Pacific train chugging around the mountain bend, and if you catch it in the frame, it makes for an epic photo!

 The best time to see the train here is during the week as trains run more frequently.
-You’ll typically see a train rounding the bend about every hour on a weekday!
+You’ll typically see a train rounding the bend about every hour on a weekday.
 But keep in mind that seeing a train is not guaranteed.
 We once waited here for several hours without seeing a train.

-Be sure to watch out for the signs for Morant’s Curve and then park your car in the parking lot across the highway.
+Be sure to watch out for the signs for Morant’s Curve, and then park your car in the parking lot across the highway.
 Again, this is another quick pitstop on your drive, and once you leave here, you’re on the “home stretch” to Lake Louise!

 8. Lake Louise Ski Resort